pivotal/docs-tas-adapter/certificate-rotation.md

     USEFUL-ERROR-MESSAGE:
     ```

-## <a id="rotating-issuer-certificates"></a> Rotate Issuer Certificate
+## <a id="rotating-issuer-certificates"></a> Rotate issuer certificate

-When using Certificate Manager with a LetsEncrypt Issuer, the Certificate Authority is managed by the LetsEncrypt
+When using Certificate Manager with a LetsEncrypt issuer, the certificate authority is managed by the LetsEncrypt
-service itself and does not require manual intervention to the Issuer.
+service itself and does not require manual intervention to the issuer.

-When using Certificate Manager with a Certificate Authority Issuer, rotation requires manual configuration of the
+When using Certificate Manager with a certificate authority issuer, rotation requires manual configuration of the
-Issuer's underlying Secret with the new certificate data.
+issuer's underlying secret with the new certificate data.

-> **Note** Certificate Manager does not provide an interface for the best practice of introducing a new Certificate Authority before revoking an existing Certificate Authority.
-A configuration error of the Certificate Authority Issuer may cause service downtime.
+> **Note** Certificate Manager does not provide an interface for the best practice of introducing a new certificate authority before revoking an existing certificate authority.
+A configuration error of the certificate authority issuer may cause service downtime.

 ## <a id="rotating-internal-certificates"></a>Rotating internal certificates

-Internal certificates are managed by Certificate Manager with a self-signed Certificate Authority.
+Internal certificates are managed by Certificate Manager with a self-signed certificate authority.
 The default Certificate Manager configuration provides certificates that are valid for 90 days.
 Certificates are renewed 30 days before expiry.
 For more information, see the [cert-manager documentation](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1.CertificateSpec).